 Imagine this, a vanilla bean frappuccino, white mocha syrup, cinnamon dolce syrup and topped with cinnamon dolce powder.

 (You don’t need to imagine it – head off to your nearest Starbucks and order it!)

 I am a huge fan of cold brew, especially on a hot day!
 Never in my life would I have thought of brewing it with shot of Bailey’s Irish cream (thanks Sbucks!).
 Try it, better still try it with ice!

 Another of their great cold brew concoctions is their salted caramel cold brew.
 I am not a fan of the idea of brewing a cold brew with added ingredients, but a shot of flavored syrup can do the trick.

-Their pistachio latte is a lovely balance between savoury and sweet.
+Their pistachio latte is a lovely balance between savory and sweet.
 Nutty pistachio with an indulgent brown butter topping.
 You have probably seen the ads for it all over TikTok!
 Taste well with medium roasts and light roasts.

 Best Flavored Coffee To Drink Black